aidanmorales/rTwig/README.md

 QSM radii corrections are run as a chain of function that build on one another.
 The general processing chain is as follows:

-1. Import a QSM: TreeQSM, SimpleForest and treegraph are currently supported.
+1. Import a QSM: TreeQSM, SimpleForest and Treegraph are currently supported.
 2. Calculate new variables with consistent QSM structure to allow for network analysis.